woldner/VisualLinter/README.md

 - If you're using a global installation of `ESLint` and receive an error saying that `ESLint` could not be found in `PATH`, restarting your computer would reload the environment variables.
 - If you receive a message saying that `ESLint` could not verify your config, refer to the docs on [how to configure ESLint](http://eslint.org/docs/user-guide/configuring)
-- Visual Studio 2017 is using `ESLint` by default, however it does not visually mark errors in buffer-- if you're seeing duplicate messages in the error list window, you can disable the built in features by changing the following settings:
+- Visual Studio 2017 has built in `ESLint` support but does not visually mark errors in buffer.
+If you're seeing duplicate messages in the error list window, you can disable the built in features by changing the following settings:

 | Option | Value | Location |
 | --- | --- | ---- |